PoCInnovation/Workshops/software/14.Vercel/README.md

 In the `api` folder, create a file `ping.js` that will just respond `pong` when you hit the endpoint.

-> :bulb: You should take as example the file `hello.js`.
+> 💡 You should take as example the file `hello.js`.

 > You can run your project with `yarn dev` or `npm run dev`.